herozero777/explainable-prescriptive-analytics/README.md

 python main_recsys.py --filename_completed data/completed.csv --case_id_name REQUEST_ID --activity_name ACTIVITY --start_date_name START_DATE --resource_name CE_UO --role_name ROLE --end_date_name END_DATE --pred_column independent_activity --predict_activities "Pending Liquidation Request" --experiment_name prova_activity_BAC_PLR --explain True

 ## Notebooks
+Run the `jupyter` server in the directory: `explainable-prescriptive-analytics` the project directory, it shouldn't be running in the `src` directory.

 ### 00_preprocess_event_logs.ipynb
 This notebook preprocess the event-log data, so that machine learning can be applied to it.
 The notebook currently preprocesses the data for 2 KPIs "Activity Occurrence" and "Total Time".

 ### 02_DiCE_kpi-time.ipynb
 This notebook contains code that uses VINST dataset and tries to optimize the `lead_time` aka the total